 By age seventeen I had saved enough money for a Nikon F2 SLR camera and 300mm lens which my father purchased, duty-free.
 Without success in achieving the stunning images I dreamed of, my interest in wildlife photography waned until after my first child was born.
 It was then when free time was scarce, I decided one night to venture into the Royal National Park, near my home in Engadine, to see if there were any animals about.
 To my surprise and delight I saw possums and watched a Tawny Frogmouth fly to a dead limb, close enough for me to photograph.

 After overcoming my fear of the dark I quickly started enjoying the solitude of being alone in a world of nocturnal creatures and the uncertainty and excitement of what I may find.
 With the advent of affordable digital cameras with fast and accurate autofocus and bright LED lights, it became much easier to take quality images at night.
 I now look at my prized film photos from the past and keep them as momentos.

-Until recently, my main photographic interest has been owls and nocturnal mammals and recently my interests have widened to include other subjects.
+My main photographic interests have been owls and nocturnal mammals but since retirement my interests have grown to include flowers, insects and night landscapes.
 I love nothing more than heading into the bush when most people are calling it a day.
-As the sun sets a world few are aware of awakens, where I observe creatures and sights that most only see in books.
+As the sun sets, a world few are aware of awakens, where I observe creatures and sights that most people only see in books.

-I owe my continued interest in this hobby to Julie my wife for her loving support and ongoing encouragement for over thirty years.
-A big thank you to Gerard Satherly who built this website for me and to the friends I have made at Feathers & Photos forum who have taught me so much about bird photography and digital processing.
+I owe my continued interest in this hobby to Julie my wife for her loving support and ongoing encouragement for forty years.
+A huge thank you to Gerard Satherly who built this website for me at no cost.